Nakayama (surname)

 Nakayama (written: 中山 lit.
 "Central Mountain") is a Japanese surname.

 The Nakayama are descended from 12th century aristocrat Nakayama Tadachika, most notably as the mother of the Emperor Meiji, Nakayama Yoshiko.
+Only a handful of Nakayama today have direct ties to this branch and entitled to use the kakitsubata bishi mon.

-Other Nakayama may be related to this branch, or have adopted the name as servants or retainers to the clan.
+Other families carrying the Nakayama name today may have adopted the name as retainers or servants to the clan.
+One such family descended from the 16th century Nakayama Iekatsu went on to serve under Tokugawa Ieyasu at the Battle of Sekigahara and given the Matsuoka Domain as a reward.
+This branch uses the itadori mon.

-Nakayama is the 57th most common name in Japan as of 2008, belonging to approximately 1 out of 474 people, or 270,000 individuals.
+Today, Nakayama is the 57th most common name in Japan as of 2008, belonging to approximately 1 out of 474 people, or 270,000 individuals.
 They are most prevalent in the Tokyo area.

 The Japanese reading of the characters in one of Chinese leader Sun Yat-sen's familiar names, Sun Zhongshan (孫中山), is also read as "Nakayama" in Japanese.

 Other notable people with the surname include:

 (Names are listed by field, alphabetically by given name in the western convention of given-name, surname for clarity.)